About DevSecOps: DevOps and Security

-DevSecOps brings together the best of DevOps with modern security practices.
+DevSecOps brings together the best of DevOps services with modern security practices.
 DevOps streamlines and accelerates the product development lifecycle, aiming to automate as much as possible.
-DevSecOps maintains this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.
+DevSecOps practices maintain maintains this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.

 Today with maximum automation it is essential to integrate security.
 Leaving security as an afterthought is a non-starter and could be very costly for a business and its customers.
 We’ve all read the headlines related to fines, reimbursement, and lost business that comes when a large company is compromised or breached.

 For example, if a large enterprise with billions of dollars in revenue processes a large quantity of user data and stores that sensitive data in its databases, it is critical to make sure early on that this kind of information can’t be hacked.
 If hackers are able to take total system control and start to exploit the system’s vulnerability by getting access to the servers and having the possibility to access and save users’ data, this could lead not only to data loss but also to a large expenditure and fines.
-That’s why it is significant to not only pay attention to product delivery automation and speed but also to secure and timely software updates, critical system vulnerabilities, and correct system access control, which DevSecOps practice assists with.
+That’s why it is significant to not only pay attention to product delivery automation and speed but also to secure and timely software updates, critical system vulnerabilities, and correct system access control, which DevSecOps best practices assists with.

 DevSecOps Best Practices: